Difference Between Node.js vs Nginx

-- In Node.js, package management exists to use the different packages hosted on npm site to use it by importing in applications projects whereas Nginx can handle static files, auto indexing, index files, reverse proxy with caching.
+- In Node.js, package management exists to use the different packages hosted on the npm site to use it by importing in applications projects whereas Nginx can handle static files, auto-indexing, index files, reverse proxy with caching.

 - In Node.js, the performance is an issue in terms of concurrent users where the response rate will be low in case of heavy load or concurrent user requests whereas Nginx’s main goal is to outperform the Apache web server in terms of performance especially in the case of heavy load and large concurrent user requests

 - In Node.js, its design itself is a single-threaded which allows only a single thread to handle concurrent requests and it is unable to make synchronous calls whereas in Nginx is a high-performance load balancer which is being used in most of the busiest websites over the world.

 - In Node.js, when making the requests to remote servers, the server requests and responses will be compressed using gzip whereas in Nginx processes the chains and filters which change the content such as similar to that of gzip process which is efficient and secure.